cloudfoundry/loggregator-release/README.md

 which packages logs and metrics in a common format for distribution throughout Loggregator.
 See the [Loggregator API README][api-readme] for more details.

-### Including Metron
+### Loggregator Agents

-The Metron Agent listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
-To include Metron in your component or deployment see the [Setting up up Metron README](docs/metron.md).
+Loggregator Agents receive logs and metrics on VMs, and forward them onto the Firehose.
+For more info see the [loggregator-agent release][loggregator-agent-release].

 ### Statsd-injector

-The statsd-injector is a companion component to Metron and allows use of the [statsd metric aggregator format][statsd-format].
-For more see the [statsd-injector README][statsd-injector-readme].
+The statsd-injector receives metrics from components in the [statsd metric aggregator format][statsd-format].
+For more info see the [statsd-injector README][statsd-injector-readme].

 ### Syslog Release

 For some components (such as UAA) it makes sense to route logs separate from the Firehose.
-The syslog release using rsyslog to accomplish this.
-For more information see the [syslog-release README][syslog-release-readme] (note this release is maintianed by the bosh team).
+The syslog release uses rsyslog to accomplish this.
+For more information see the [syslog-release README][syslog-release-readme].

 ## Tools for Testing and Monitoring Loggregator

-### Tools

 Loggregator provides a set of tools for testing the performance and reliability of your loggregator installation.
 See the [loggregator tools](http://code.cloudfoundry.org/loggregator-tools) repo for more details.

-### Operator Guidebook
-The [Loggregator Operator Guidebook](./docs/Loggregator%20Operator%20Guide.pdf) provides details for scaling and managing Loggregator along with detailed results of capacity planning tests.

 ## Troubleshooting Reliability

 ### Scaling

 In addition to the scaling recommendations above, it is important that the resources for Loggregator are dedicate VM’s with similar footprints to those used in our capacity tests.
 Even if you are within the bounds of